inaka/elvis_core/doc_rules/elvis_style/god_modules.md

 # God Modules ![](https://img.shields.io/badge/BEAM-yes-orange)

-The number of functions in a module should be limited to a maximum threshold.
+The number of exported functions in a module should be limited to a maximum threshold.

 ## Rationale